PlanterApp/planter_blog/content/posts/samms-gardening-journal/index.md

 I also tried to grow amaranth, and they all suffered the same fate as the loofah.

-I’m also growing some native grasses and some Jewels of Opar from seed, both of which are very healthy and will be planted outside next year.
+I’m also growing some native grasses and some Jewels of Opar from seed, both of which are very healthy and will be planted outside next year, or mid-Fall if they are ready.

 ![Loofah seedling](https://4w1qaaek5t.ucarecd.net/4e089b54-847e-4803-a6e8-7c6220db89bb/PXL_20250725_221051495.RAW-01.COVER.jpg "It's almost a foot tall and should start producing buds soon.")